emqx/emqx-docs/en_US/rule/bridge_confluent.md

 ## Configure Confluent Cloud

-Before creating a Confluent data bridge, you must create a Confluent cluster in the Confluent Cloud console.
+Before creating a Confluent data bridge, you must create a Confluent cluster in the Confluent Cloud console and create topic and API key using Confluent Cloud CLI.

 ### Create cluster